neovoice/docker-centos7-systemd/README.md

 This docker is based on centos 7's official docker with systemd

-### Pull image:
+### Get the image:

-docker pull etates/centos7-systemd:latest
+docker push etates/centos7-systemd:latest

 ### Run container: